PriyanshuSingh10114/Rosyz-CartOps/README.md

 <h1>Rosyz CartOps – Single Tier E-Commerce Deployment on AWS</h1>

-<p> <strong>Rosyz CartOps</strong> is a single-tier static e-commerce application built with HTML, CSS, and JavaScript, deployed on AWS using Docker and AWS DevOps services.
+<p> <strong>Rosyz CartOps</strong> is a single-tier static sample e-commerce application built with HTML, CSS, and JavaScript, deployed on AWS using Docker and AWS DevOps services.
 This project demonstrates a real-world CI/CD workflow with secure credential handling and containerized deployment on EC2. </p>

 <hr/> <h2>Architecture Overview</h2>